koihin/diceandgames/content/post/zverograd-axis.md

 *Through field experience, the engineers have improved the Axis walkers to stand up against formidable opponents.*

-The following two modifications apply to Axis Panzerkamplaufers walkers (class 4 and 5) only.
+The following two modifications apply to Axis *PanzerKampfläufer* walkers (class 4 and 5) only.
 Examples are the Luther, Ludwig, Jagdluther

 **Reinforced:** when targeted by ranged weapons in the front arc, treat your armour class as one higher, i.e. class 4 is 5, class 5 is 6.